HomeNewsHow to Tell if a Light Bulb is LED or Incandescent: A Complete Guide

 What is an LED Bulb?

 An LED (Light Emitting Diode) bulb is a modern, energy-efficient light source that uses semiconductor technology to emit light when an electric current passes through it.
-LED bulbs are known for their long lifespan, low energy consumption, and durability.
+LED lenses are known for their long lifespan, low energy consumption, and durability.

 What is an Incandescent Bulb?